Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 text_analytics_client = TextAnalyticsClient(endpoint, credential)

 documents = [
     "I did not like the restaurant.
-The food was too spicy.", "The restaurant was decorated beautifully.
+The food was somehow both too spicy and underseasoned.
+Additionally, I thought the location was too far away from the playhouse.", "The restaurant was decorated beautifully.
 The atmosphere was unlike any other restaurant I've been to.", "The food was yummy. :)"
 ]